top of page

 Everyone experiences some type of distressing event in their lifetime, however, not all are affected by them.
 I believe traumatic experiences exist on a spectrum ranging from ‘little t’ trauma to ‘BIG T’ trauma.
 A ‘little t’ trauma can be innocuous, such as falling off a bike or being bitten by a dog.
 A ‘BIG T’ trauma is often much more complex, for example: witnessing a death, natural disaster, chronic bullying, or sexual abuse.
 Both forms of Trauma can lead to Post-traumatic Stress Disorder, PTSD, or Complex PTSD.
 The deciding factor of whether an individual will experience symptoms is due to the way the body and the brain respond during the event coupled with protective factors.

 When trauma, disturbing events, or crisis occur, the brain and body engage in a primitive fight, flight or freeze response.
 This causes the Amygdala (the alarm center of the brain) to trigger a series of reactions in the body preventing us from fully processing the event.
 When trauma is unprocessed or stuck, we hold onto it in our mind and body.
 Our bodies remember and relive a trauma when we become dysregulated or ‘triggered’ in a survival response.
 Similar sounds, sights, environments, smells, tastes, touch, interactions, or anniversary of the event can easily trigger these negative memory networks.
 They surface as flashbacks, nightmares, avoidance, irritability, hyper-vigilance, insomnia, depression, anxiety, panic, phobias, and many other agitating symptoms.
 When trauma is triggered we relive our past trauma in the present and do not function well in our lives.
 Many individuals living with untreated trauma numb the emotional pain and disturbance as a learned survival skill, whether conscious or unconscious.
-Numbing often presents as addiction, disordered eating behavior, control, co-dependency, self-harm, risk-taking, acting out, Obsessive-Compulsive behavior just to name a few.
+Numbing often presents as addiction, disordered eating behavior, control, co-dependency, self-harm, risk-taking, and acting out just to name a few.

 The goal of EMDR and most trauma work is to engage old memory networks coupled with dual attention in the body to process and release the blocked material.
 This allows the brain to process and store memories appropriately, while the body releases physical stress and tension.
 Once old memory networks are processed new narratives can replace them, leaving individuals with a greater sense of self, quality of life, and relief of symptoms.
 Depending on the severity and duration of the trauma, EMDR can be a brief, long-lasting, and highly effective treatment for many individuals.